 3. Every business should install security software that monitors web traffic by detecting unusual behavior.
 Using this can provide useful insight to get advanced warning of any potential attack.

-4. Install adaptive authentication technologies, which are usually integrated into an application’s login page, to add an additional layer of security to an application.
-Slick went on to say that these adaptive authentication technologies monitor and authenticate online activities in real-time by correlating behavioral analysis, profiling devices and data feeds from fraud networks.
+4. Install adaptive authentication technologies, to add an additional layer of security to an application.
+(Adaptive authentication technologies monitor and authenticate online activities in real-time by correlating behavioral analysis.
+Profiling devices and data feed on fraud networks.

-5. An equally important piece is to block malicious applications, by utilizing application firewalls in front of all external-facing web servers.
+5. An equally important thing to do is to block malicious applications.
+This is done by utilizing hardware firewalls in front of all external-facing web servers.

-Call Slick Cyber Systems today at (570) 371-5800 if you’d like to take the first steps in securing your customer data.
+Got questions about cybersecurity?
+Call Slick Cyber Systems at (570) 371-5800 to take the first steps in securing your customer data.